Practice & Projects · OrevateAI

 Research In Motion (RIM) wasn’t born overnight.
 Its roots trace back to 1984, when Mike Lazaridis, a University of Waterloo engineering student, founded the company.
 Initially, RIM focused on data transmission technologies, including early work on wireless barcode scanners.

-Their early work was characterized by relentless innovation and a willingness to tackle complex technical challenges.
+Relentless innovation and a willingness to tackle complex technical challenges characterized their early work.
 They developed proprietary technologies for data compression and transmission that were essential for efficient mobile communication.
 This foundational work laid the groundwork for the iconic BlackBerry devices that would soon follow.

 The Innovation That Changed the World